Updated on 2 February 2021

-Just five minutes from Deauville beach and due to open in summer 2020, Les Franciscaines is situated in a former convent.
+Just five minutes from Deauville beach and due to open 20 March 2021, Les Franciscaines is situated in a former convent.
 This brand new cultural centre will provide visitors with a immersive, multi-disciplinary experience.

 As its name suggests, Les Franciscaines was once home to the Franciscan order, and was originally built as a convent in 1876, before being used as an orphanage, a school and a hospital over the years.
 It was sold to Deauville in 2012.
 Architect Alain Moatti wanted to respect the history of the building while introducing a decidedly contemporary feel.
 Old stone blends with modern touches like the Haut-Portail doorway, fitted with a large digital screen to welcome visitors when they arrive.